Passed

 What it does

-This bill would prohibit U.S. federal funds from being used through international financial institutions (such as the International Monetary Fund) to finance foreign shrimp farming, shrimp processing, or shrimp exports.
-It would also require the Department of the Treasury to make U.S. contributions to those institutions conditional on compliance with that prohibition.
-Finally, it would direct the Government Accountability Office to investigate and report to Congress each year on whether U.S. representatives at those institutions are following Treasury's instructions to oppose financing for commodities — like shrimp — that compete with U.S. producers.
+This bill would prohibit federal funds from being used through international financial institutions (such as the IMF) to finance foreign shrimp farming, shrimp processing, or shrimp export activities.
+It would also require the Department of the Treasury to make any U.S. contributions to those institutions conditional on those institutions not funding shrimp-related activities abroad.
+Additionally, it would direct the Government Accountability Office to investigate and report to Congress annually on whether U.S. representatives at those institutions are following Treasury's instructions to oppose financing for commodities — like shrimp — that compete with U.S. producers.

 Who benefits

-U.S. domestic shrimp fishers and shrimping businesses, particularly in Gulf Coast states (Louisiana, Texas, Mississippi, Alabama, Florida) and South Atlantic states (Georgia, South Carolina, North Carolina); U.S. shrimp processing workers; coastal fishing communities economically dependent on the shrimping industry; domestic seafood distributors and retailers who source from U.S. producers.
+U.S. domestic shrimp fishers and shrimping businesses, particularly in Gulf Coast states (Louisiana, Texas, Mississippi, Alabama, Florida) and South Atlantic states (Georgia, South Carolina) where the shrimping industry is concentrated.
+Shrimp processing plant workers and coastal fishing communities that depend on the industry economically.
+Domestic seafood distributors and retailers who source from U.S. shrimpers.
+Congressional oversight advocates who support greater accountability over U.S. participation in international financial institutions.

 Who is hurt

-Foreign shrimp-farming nations (particularly major exporters such as India, Ecuador, Indonesia, Vietnam, and Thailand) whose industries could lose access to international financing; U.S. importers and distributors of foreign shrimp; U.S. consumers who may face higher shrimp prices if lower-cost imported supply is reduced; international financial institutions whose lending flexibility would be constrained; developing-country workers employed in foreign shrimp industries who depend on that financing for growth.
+Foreign shrimp-farming nations — particularly major exporters such as India, Ecuador, Indonesia, Vietnam, and Thailand — whose industries could lose access to international financing.
+Consumers who may face higher shrimp prices if foreign supply is reduced or constrained.
+U.S. importers and seafood companies that rely on lower-cost foreign shrimp.
+International financial institutions whose lending flexibility would be restricted.
+Development-focused organizations that view aquaculture financing as a tool for poverty reduction in developing countries.

 Supporters argue